Point of Sale Software

 POS SOFTWARE

-Many of our readers will be struck about how similar the new Woolworths reward program is to our standard loyalty program.
-It's no accident, what happened was just before we designed the program, We went to a conference which largely dealt with loyalty programs.
-As we listened to what these experts from some of the largest convenience stores in Europe and Australia such as 7-11, Telstra and Optus said we took notes and later used their ideas to make our adaption.
-Presumably Woolworths listened to the same experts.
+Many readers will be struck by how similar the new Woolworths reward program is to our standard loyalty program.
+It's no accident.
+What happened was that just before we designed the program, we went to a conference that primarily dealt with loyalty programs.
+As we listened to what these experts from some of the largest convenience stores in Europe and Australia, such as 7-11, Telstra and Optus, said, we took notes and later used their ideas to make our adaptation.
+Presumably, Woolworths listened to the same experts.

-You can see how it works here, and as you can see it's exactly the same as ours.
+You can see how it works here, and it's exactly the same as ours.

-You must have a card and to get it you must supply Woolworths with your personal details.
-This is because the value of the customer monitoring, email addresses and information is considered to be worth 1% and Woolworths are not giving that 1% up.
+You must have a card, and to get it, you must supply Woolworths with your personal details.
+This is because the value of the customer monitoring, email addresses, and information is considered to be worth 1%, and Woolworths is not giving that 1% up.

-Then when you purchase selected products, in their case the items marked with an orange ticket, your account collects Woolworth's dollar (points) on your card.
+Then, when you purchase selected products, such as items marked with an orange ticket, your account collects Woolworth's dollars (points) on your card.

-When your account reaches in Woolworth dollar (points) $10, you get $10 off your NEXT eligible purchase.
-There is no part payment accepted like some rewards programs have.
+When your account reaches $10 in Woolworths dollars (points), you get $10 off your NEXT eligible purchase.
+Unlike some rewards programs, part payments are not accepted.

-If you do the figures, it works out to for every $800 of purchases, their customer will get back about $10, or 1.25% assuming they do redeem it.
+If you do the figures, it works out to for every $800 of purchases, their customer will get back about $10, or 1.25%, assuming they redeem it.
 In practice, many do not redeem it so reducing the cost somewhat.

 Here are some links with more information.